mjansrud/TDT4140-NIDALA/README.md

 ```
 python manage.py runserver
 ```
 This command will run a local server that comes with Django.
-Be deafult the website will be running on your localhost (127.0.0.1:8000)
+Be deafult the website will be running on your localhost (127.0.0.1:8000)<br />
+##Authors
+Morten Jansrud <br />
+Kristian Haga <br />
+Martin Simensen <br />
+Håvard Opheim <br />

+##Acknowledgments
+* Pekka
+##Furhter reading
+We have a wiki.
+Should you have any further questions check our [wiki](https://github.com/mjansrud/TDT4140-NIDALA/wiki/)